manelvf/ihc_attribute/README.md

 ### Pipeline Workflow

+For the development, I followed the path of retrieving the data that I needed from the tables, then execute the tranformations needed for calling the API, and then accumlate the results that the API sent.

+The last part was the creation of the CSV reports, once the data was already inserted in the result tables.

 The execution workflow is the following:

 - Initialize DB.
 Clean result tables if needed.
 - Read database elements.
-- Fill database table.
+- Fill database tables.
 - Call IHC API.
-- Process the responses and store them in db.
+- Process the responses calculating  and store them in db.
 - Generate report based on the processed answers.

 Most of the workload is performed by the `batch_processor`  module, with a final call to the `report` module.